catageek/Sigma-wiki/Coding-Standards.md

 Do place elements that are part of core Sigma inside the sigma namespace.

-Namespaces should be one word and lowercase.
+Namespaces should be one word and lowercase, with the exception of the core Sigma namespace.

 ## **Variables**
 **DON'T USE GLOBALS!** If you have to, use uppercase letters with an _ to separate words.